 Biology B.S. majors must complete 9 additional elective credits in biology at the 4000-level (or above) biology courses (≥ 3 credits).
 The following options may be used to fulfill this requirement:

-· Independent Research (BIOL 4910/4920, 2 semesters in the same laboratory: 4 credits) taken beyond those used to satisfy the laboratory requirement
+- Independent Research (BIOL 4910/4920); 1 semester (2 credits) taken beyond those used to satisfy the laboratory requirement

 Only the first semester of Human Anatomy & Physiology I (BIOL 3410) may be applied toward the Biology major.
 BIOL 3410 also satisfies the upper level lab requirement and the Area II requirement.
 The second semester of Human Anatomy & Physiology II (BIOL 3420) cannot be applied toward the Biology major, but can be used as college elective credit and contribute to the overall GPA.